 Add Your Strategies to The Spreadsheet

-This spreadsheet allows you to add up to three of your strategies.
+This downloadable spreadsheet allows you to add your own strategies.
 You need to provide daily equity data for your strategy.
 The data is pasted into YourData tab.

 This is only available to member of The Crew.